cherrypiejam/downpour-experiment/README.md

 Our evaluation runs on 7 Emulab pc3000 nodes.
 Three seeders with a combined upload capacity of 128KB/s and a tracker are hosted on a single node.
 We evaluate our implementation under multiple swarm settings.

-%% Thirty peers are distributed into the other 6 nodes, 5 peers per node.
-%% Three hundreds peers are equally distributed into other 6 nodes, which is 50 peers per node.
-%% By scaling down the download file size and the overall peer capacities,
-%% we can prevent the potential bottlenecks from the disk and network.

 #### A Highly Skewed Bandwidth Distribution